ssheehan1210/sheehan-tamagotchi-miniproject/README.md

 	- Sleepiness (1-10 scale) (Done)
 	- Boredom (1-10 scale) (Done)
 	- Age (Done)
 4. Add buttons to the screen to feed your pet, turn off the lights, and play with your pet.
+(Done)
 5. Add the ability to name your pet.
 (Done)
 6. Style the page.
 (Done)
 7. Increase your pet's age every x minutes.
 (Done)